nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Display help for all commands.
+Displays help for all commands.

 Format: `help`